KenticoDevTrev/Kentico13CoreBaseline/README.md

 ***

 # Installation
-Install a normal Kentico 13 Site, and hotfix it up 13.0.5 (this is the minimum version that supports .Net Core 5.0)
+Install a normal Kentico 13 Site, and hotfix it to at least 13.0.16 (KX 13 Refresh 1)

 Also make sure to install .Net 5.0 and .Net Core 3.1 onto your solution (you can install the Hosting Bundles as well if you plan on hosting via IIS)